SOMC Housing – Frequently Asked Questions (FAQ)

 What is SOMC Housing?

-State of Mind Collective (SOMC) Housing provides shared, all-inclusive housing for young adults (ages 18–24) in Chicago who are experiencing homelessness or housing instability.
-We operate as a private landlord, not a licensed housing provider or transitional housing program.
+State of Mind Collective (SOMC) Housing provides shared, all-inclusive housing for young adults (ages 18–24) in Chicago who are experiencing housing instability or displacement.

 Who is eligible?